Back-to-School Family and Community Engagement

 In terms of community engagement, an article where principals elaborate on effective strategies, it says that schools need to know and understand the community.
 To do this, the article states that staff should be encouraged to engage with the community in various ways throughout the year, as this is how a strong bond is created and adds to the positive feelings that residents have about a school.

-Throughout the US, bilingual and Spanish-speaking families now make up a big part of communities and school.
+Throughout the United States, bilingual and Spanish-speaking families now make up a big part of communities and school.
 As such, they also need to feel just as validated and important in both as does the dominant majority.
 In terms of schooling, below are suggestions for back-to-school family and community engagement goals to consider at the beginning of the school year:

 • Offer a variety of volunteer opportunities